simpolism/star-scanner/README.md

 # Star Scanner

-A tool for finding and visualizing significant astrological events between outer planets.
+A tool for finding and visualizing significant astrological events.

 ## Development